Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral symmetry breaking: Summary and outlook

 Considering the importance of incompressibility \(K(n)\) in determining the M-R relation of NSs, we adjusted the value of \(K(n_0)\) to be around \(500\rm \ MeV\), and found that the M-R relation can be improved to describe the NSs around \(2M_{\odot}\) better with \(\sigma_{\pi N}\sim -100\rm \ MeV\), still negative.
-It indicates that \(\sigma_{\pi N}\), labeling the contribution of explicit symmetry breaking to nucleon mass, should be negative at high densities, rather than \(75\rm \ MeV\), the empirical value at vacuum~\cite{Bernard:1995dp,Meissner:2005ba}.
-After comparing to the past studies of three-flavor NS matter, we find that the M-R relations of bELSM-\(\xi\) are more compact, and more favored by GW170817 constraints~\cite{LIGOScientific:2018cki} compared to the ones from Walecka-type models.
-Increasing the value of \(K(n_0)\) in bELSM-\(\xi\) parameter sets lead to a larger maximum mass of NSs and describe the NSs around \(2M_{\odot}\) better, the similar to the Walecka-type models with an additional \(U_{\rm cut}(\sigma)\) introduced~\cite{Zhang:2018lpl,Maslov:2015lma}.
+It indicates that \(\sigma_{\pi N}\), labeling the contribution of explicit symmetry breaking to nucleon mass, should be negative at high densities, rather than \(75\rm \ MeV\), the empirical value at vacuum~\cite{Bernard:1995dp,Meissner:2005ba}, at the least from the LO bELSM-\(\xi\) with RMF.
+After comparing to the past studies of three-flavor NS matter, we find that the M-R relations of bELSM-\(\xi\) are more compact and more favored by GW170817 constraints~\cite{LIGOScientific:2018cki} compared to the ones from Walecka-type models.
+Increasing the value of \(K(n_0)\) in bELSM-\(\xi\) parameter sets leads to a larger maximum mass of NSs and describes the NSs around \(2M_{\odot}\) better, similar to the Walecka-type models with an additional \(U_{\rm cut}(\sigma)\) introduced~\cite{Zhang:2018lpl,Maslov:2015lma}.
+Compared to both the Walecka-type RMF models and Brueckner-Hartree-Fock approaches, the bELSM-$\xi$ relates more closely to the underlying QCD symmetries through the chiral Lagrangian construction with explicit breaking included.
+However, the present results should be understood as the indication from the LO bELSM-$\xi$ with RMF, and the tension found here calls for a more systematic treatment beyond the LO in the future.